This article provides the steps to export your data into a readable format like CSV, Excel, or JSON.

 - CSV, Excel, and JSON export files are not a secure way to back up your data.
 We strongly recommend that you delete the exported files as soon as you are done with them.

-- These export files will contain only passwords.
+- On the desktop app, these export files will contain only passwords.
 Before exporting the rest of your data, manually copy your Secure Notes.

 If you want to transfer all your data from one Dashlane account to another in a secure way, we recommend you follow the steps in this article instead.